SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 weight: 20
 ---

-This section contains instructions on how you can implement various operations ranging from registering onto SynBioHub to uploading your genetic designs on SynBioHub, by using the user interface of SynBioHub.
+This section contains instructions on how you can perform various operations ranging from registering onto SynBioHub to uploading your genetic designs on SynBioHub, by using the user interface of SynBioHub.
 The sub-sections are as follows: